GitNico-D/Portfolio/README.md

 If there is any error with the serve command, please try the following line:

     `npm run lint`

+3. In .env change VUE_APP_API_URL with your virtual host adress api

 ## DEMONSTRATION ##
 You can connect account with the following :